mikesparr/redis-workflow/README.md

  * Update record(s)
  * Trigger another workflow
  * Send message(s) or notification(s)

+# Scaling
+This implementation using `pubsub` can scale by leveraging different channels per instance, with a fanout.
+If you want workers, I would override the `start` method to use Redis `blrpoplpush` (blocking pop of list) and publish trigger events to it instead.
+This way you can spin up unlimited workers and once one pops from list, others ignore.

+# Resilience
+If you instantiate the manager and pass in the third optional argument `channels: string[]`, the app will attempt to load workflows from the database.

 # Contributing
 I haven't thought that far ahead yet.
 I needed this for my project and wanted to give back. ;-)